wieldo/angular-formly-validator/README.md

 ### Set validator for formly field

-In field configuration, use structure below:
+In field configuration, use structure as in example below:

 ```
 {